IBM/infra-to-app-with-landing-zone/docs/part2/40-catalog-onboarding.md

         1. In the **Details** section, change the type from string to *VPC Region*

             ![](../images/part-2/520e1108848d01be4e7f9a8b40b36435dcecaa02.png)
-        1. Complete the same steps to set the `ssh_key` variable type to type `VPC SSH Key`.

-            TODO: double check.
-Probably does not apply.

         Compare your entries against the following screenshot.